If you’re working on launching any kind of a successful business, you’ll want Gail Moorhouse in your corner.

 Over the years, Community Futures has added new programs and services to respond to community need.
 Since the inception of the Eastern Ontario Development Program (which is no longer accepting applications), it has invested $80 million in more than 7,600 businesses and community development projects.
 In the last two years, 55 businesses received $900,000 in non-repayable grants.

-Last year, Community Futures launched the Ignite100 program, an innovation competition that allowed local businesses to compete for a $100,000 loan, interest-free for the first three years with no payments for the first year.
+In 2018, Community Futures launched the Ignite100 program, an innovation competition that allowed local businesses to compete for a $100,000 loan, interest-free for the first three years with no payments for the first year.

 While consulting and engineering company Cambium Inc. won the grand prize, the other two finalists — Cottage Toys and Goodwin Metals Products Ltd. — also benefited from participating in the challenge.
 They too are now working with Community Futures to finance their new business ventures.

-And just this year, Community Futures announced the Rural Innovation Initiative Eastern Ontario to support advanced manufacturing innovation and business expansion.
+In 2019, Community Futures announced the Rural Innovation Initiative Eastern Ontario to support advanced manufacturing innovation and business expansion.
 Applications have been received and the majority of funds have been allocated to 30 local businesses.

 A tireless ambassador on behalf of Community Futures, Gail is passionate about helping business owners navigate the challenges of growing their companies.
 As a mentor, she has personally helped hundreds of people understand the ways to plan out the necessary steps needed to achieve growth and success.